Wednesday, February 9, 2011

 Maintaining a list

-We can simply maintain a list of tasks.
+We can maintain a list of tasks to avoid remembering them.
 One can do it using Google Keep (http://keep.google.com) or Google Tasks or any other method (like maintaining a list on the paper).
-The tasks in the working list should be picked up from first one to last one in order.
+One need to find a way to manage all the tasks mentioned in the list.
+The tasks can be thinking about something, physical activity, reading etc.

-Sometimes, we do not start the listed task and keep on doing something else like checking emails, whatsapp.
-It is important to postpone this task if not as per the task list and add it to distraction list if it is important, to be done later.
 A distraction list is a separate list where anything which comes to your mind is written, so that it can be taken up later and you will not forget about it.
-Only exception should be when the task cropping up is more important than the currently taken up task from the list.
+Only exception should be when the task cropping up is more important than the currently taken up task.

 Managing Distractions

 Once we are able to start a task, it is important we keep our focus on it till either we get tired or work gets finished.
 During a work, we need to avoid distraction.
 If you recall something to be done it should be postponed for later unless it is more important than what you are doing at that moment.
 One can simply note down that (obviously it must be less important than what you are doing) on a sheet of paper, and continue with what you are doing.
-Once you decide to move over to next task, the task noted on sheet can be seen and done if it is important.
-Normally, the task which you remember while working on something, may not be that important but for fear of forgetting them, one tends to preempt the current task and move to it.
-Recording it on a sheet of paper, takes care of this fear, and thus one can do it later.
+Sometimes, you do'nt see the task moving further.
+In that case, let your mind do nothing except the task so that the task can start naturally.

-For focused work, bringing focus back to work, and avoiding the movement of focus on something else, both need to be attempted.
-Focus is brought back to work as immediately as possible, whenever one realises that his attention is somewhere else.
-The movement of focus on something else, is avoided by putting the distraction to paper for later handling.
-Also, never stop doing the distracting work, but always think of it being postponed for later.
+The movement of focus on something else, is avoided by putting the distractions to paper for later handling.
+Also, never think of not doing the distracting work, but always think of it being postponed for later.

 So, we should not discard the unproductive tasks but we should set the priorities right.

 Another problem, one may find in bringing focus back to work, is the fear of getting too involved in the work and loosing on the other tasks.
 This fear does not allow one to start the work itself.
 I can call it the starting trouble.
 This is baseless fear, as normally we will get bored or tired after a certain time and then switch to something else.
-But if some task is addictive, then one can put the alarm for a certain duration say one hour, when you can switch to other task as per the list.
+But if some task is addictive, then one can put the alarm for a certain duration say one hour, when you can switch to other task from the list.

 The above method works quite fine and does not require any mobile, clock etc. except to take care of the starting trouble and uses one's own mental and body signals for better work performance.